Automorphisms of the k-curve graph: Curves that intersect exactly once

 By a \textit{1-curve}, we will mean any curve $\alpha$ so that $i(\alpha, u)= i(\alpha,v)=1$ and so that $\alpha \cap S_1$ has a single component.
 If $\alpha$ is a $1$-curve, then $i(\alpha, u) = i(\alpha, v) = 1$ and $\alpha \cap S_1$ must be a $1/1$ arc or $-1/1$ arc.
-One of these two possible configurations is shown in Figure \ref{figure:one-component}.
+One of these two possible configurations is shown on the top of Figure \ref{figure:one-two-component}.
 Similarly, a \textit{2-curve} is any curve intersecting each of $u$ and $v$ exactly once, and so that its intersection with $S_1$ has two components.
-An illustration of a $2$-curve is shown in Figure \ref{figure:2compfig}.
+An illustration of a $2$-curve is shown on the bottom of Figure \ref{figure:one-two-component}.